User Manual

 Promoting a topic to its own subject

 Right-click any topic card and select "Promote to subject".
 A new subject is created named after that topic and linked to the original card.
 The card stays on the parent board with a badge showing the linked subject's name.
 Click that badge to navigate to the new subject.
-Use this when a single topic grows complex enough to need its own full Topic Board and Questions section rather than just a few linked questions.
+Use this when a single topic grows complex enough to need its own full Topic Board and Questions section.

 Questions